-- For the disclosure of ESRS 2 GOV-1 (section 1.2.1) paragraph 21 (c), we refer to the 'Corporate Governance Statement' section and more specifically to the respective paragraphs on the composition of the Board and its committees, the Group ExCo, AC, RCC, RC and the NC. - For the disclosure of ESRS 2 GOV-3 (section 1.2.3) paragraph 29, we refer to the 'Corporate Governance Statement' section (Remuneration Report).
+- For the disclosure of ESRS 2 GOV-1 (section 1.2.1) paragraph 21 (c), we refer to the 'Corporate Governance Statement' section in the Annual Report of KBC Group and more specifically to the respective paragraphs on the composition of the Board and its committees, the Group ExCo, RC and the NC.
+We also refer to the Corporate Governance Statement of KBC Bank, and more specifically to the paragraphs on the composition of the Board and its committees and the paragraph Additional information, which provides information on the experience of the members of the AC and RCC of KBC Bank. - For the disclosure of ESRS 2 GOV-3 (section 1.2.3) paragraph 29, we refer to the 'Corporate Governance Statement' section (Remuneration Report) in the Annual Report of KBC Group, as the incentive schemes of KBC Bank are embedded in those of the group.